-AUSTRALIAN FEDERAL OFFICE OF ROAD SAFETY CODE FOR THE TRANSPORTATION OF DANGEROUS GOODS

-BY ROAD OR RAIL: This product is NOT classified as dangerous goods, per regulations of the Australian Federal Office of Road Safety.
+AUSTRALIAN FEDERAL OFFICE OF ROAD SAFETY CODE FOR THE TRANSPORTATION OF DANGEROUS GOODS BY ROAD OR RAIL: These products are NOT classified as dangerous goods, per regulations of the Australian Federal Office of Road Safety.

 15. REGULATORY INFORMATION

 ADDITIONAL UNITED STATES REGULATIONS: